smcclab/smc-course/_workshops/11-performance-practice-1.md

 ---
-title: "Week 11: interfaces and expression"
+title: "Week 11: Drop-In Class"
 tagline: "Developing the interface for your final performance and using them for creative control"
 show_toc: true
 image: assets/workshops/2011-nime-charles-martin.jpg